 THE DECALOGUE FOR THE SUSTAINABLE FASHIONISTA

 1) Before every purchase, look inside your closet and check if the dress you are about to buy is really missing.
 If you find a similar item that can be adapted, do not throw it away.
-Ask your reliable seamstress or if you don’t have one, ask your friends if they know someone who does it and is in need and makes tailoring repairs at home.
+Ask your reliable seamstress.
+Or if you don’t have one, ask your friends if they know someone who does it and is in need and makes tailoring repairs at home.
 You will be doubly happy, for having given new life to an old dress, for having helped someone looking for work.

 2) If, instead, that kind of dress doesn’t exist in your wardrobe, then reward yourself with that gift.
 You are a woman engaged in many roles, as a mother and a wife, as a worker and a friend and it is right to appreciate your work with what you like most.
 For every new purchase that gets into your closet, try to get out at least one item to choose among shoes, bags, accessories, clothes.
 Free the wardrobe from what is old to make room for what is new, without throwing anything away, but giving it to those who are in need, both friends and associations for charity.

 3) Remember that buying less clothes is equivalent to giving value to your money.
-You usually spend hours closed inside the office, thus away from your family, nature and hobbies, in order to earn a salary, which means that the working time taken away from the most important things of your life is returned to you in the form of money you can invest in purchases and experiences.
-So, starting from the assumption that the value of passions and feelings is always priceless, also accepting the fact that the economy indirectly attributes a price to them (it is more or less like saying that two hours of work, away from your family, can be calculated around 25 Euros) buy only consciously, spend the money you have earned for what it is really worth.
+You usually spend hours closed inside the office, thus away from your family, nature and hobbies, in order to earn a salary.
+This means that the working time taken away from the most important things of your life is returned to you in the form of money you can invest in purchases and experiences.
+So, starting from the assumption that the value of passions and feelings is always priceless, also accepting the fact that the economy indirectly attributes a price to them (it is more or less like saying that two hours of work, away from your family, can be calculated around 25 Euros) buy only consciously, spend the money you have earned for what counts.
 Do not buy anything just because it is cheap, buy it if you really like it and if you need it.

 5) Clothes and outfits can also be rented.
 If you have to attend an event or a ceremony and are looking for something elegant and chic, which you will wear only and exclusively on that occasion, consider the possibility of renting.
 Online you will find interesting, much cheaper and more sustainable ideas.